Tricia DuFour with Sugar cone contest winner in 2012

 "5 Worth the Drive!"

 The Pine Cone Festival was established in 2006 to create a special event for the Communities of the San Bernardino Mountains which highlights the mountain environment,the importance of wildfire safety, educates and invites visitors to experience our unique setting year round.
 While shopping wonderful vendors and exhibitors, visitors will learn more about the forest and local natural features, and discover how important wildfire prevention is in preserving these wonderful resources.
 The Festival provides interactive activities for families and opportunities for local craftsmen, artists, retailers and non-profit organizations to participate and benefit financially.

 Developed by a group of mountain citizens, the Pine Cone Festival and its activities are meant to enhance the options for local residents and visitors to enjoy the San Bernardino Mountains and learn about the forest and wildfire safety.
-The October event is coordinated by a volunteer steering committee, including Chair Laura Dyberg of Mountain Rim Fire Safe Council, Entertainment and Contest Coordinator Dana Weaver of Church of the Woods, Volunteer Coordinator Jesse Rogers of Rim Family Services, Site Host Bev Brown of Rim Nordic and Host Booth Coordinator Michelle French of FUNDamental Concepts, Shannon Dyberg, and Jenny Hueter General Manager, Rim of the World Recreatiom & Park District
+The October event is coordinated by a volunteer steering committee, including Chair Laura Dyberg of Mountain Rim Fire Safe Council, Entertainment and Contest Coordinator Dana Weaver of Church of the Woods, Site Host Bev Brown of Rim Nordic and Info/Raffle Booth Coordinator Michelle French of FUNDamental Concepts, Shannon Dyberg, and Jenny Hueter General Manager, Rim of the World Recreation & Park District

 Held in Running Springs, the event is centrally located for residents from Crestline to Big Bear Lake, yet a short drive up from the valley for mountain visitors.